miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 Signature: 4VJYHpPmWkP99TdgYUTgLYixmhqmqsEkWtg4j7zvGZFjYbnLgryu48aV6ub8bqDyULzKckUhb6tvcmZmMX5AFf5G
 ```

-We can see the status of a stake account using the Solana command-line utility.
+We can see the status of a stake account using the Miraland command-line utility.

 ```console
 $ solana stake-account 5AaobwjccyHnXhFCd24uiX6VqPjXE3Ry4o92fJjqqjAr